-- 12) No work of construction above slab level shall commence until samples of the external materials and surface finishes have been submitted to and approved in writing by the Local Planning Authority.
+- 13) No work of construction above slab level shall commence until samples of the external materials and surface finishes have been submitted to and approved in writing by the Local Planning Authority.
 The development shall thereafter be carried out in accordance with the approved details.
-Reason: To ensure the appearance of the development is satisfactory. - 13) The cycle storage facilities within the site shown on the approved plans shall be provided prior to any of the flats being first occupied and shall thereafter be retained and used for no other purpose.
+Reason: To ensure the appearance of the development is satisfactory. - 14) No development shall commence until details of secure cycle storage have been submitted to and approved in writing by the Local Planning Authority.
+The details shall provide for a minimum of 2 cycle spaces per dwelling and the storage shall be secure from theft, damage and weather.
+The approved cycle storage facilities shall be provided prior to any of the flats being first occupied and shall thereafter be retained and used for no other purpose.

-Reason: To encourage residents to use sustainable transport. - 14) Not less than 3 months prior to the first occupation of any flat, details of the contents of a Residents Travel Pack shall be submitted to and approved in writing by the Local Planning Authority in consultation with the Highway Authority.
+Reason: To encourage residents to use sustainable transport.

+15) Not less than 3 months prior to the first occupation of any flat, details of the contents of a Residents Travel Pack shall be submitted to and approved in writing by the Local Planning Authority in consultation with the Highway Authority.
 Within one month of the first occupation of any flat, the occupiers of each of the flats shall be provided with a Residents Travel Pack.
-The Residents Travel Pack shall be maintained and operated thereafter. - Reason: To encourage residents to use sustainable transport. - 15) The areas to be provided for the storage of refuse and recycling bins shown on the approved plans shall be provided in their entirety prior to any of the flats being first occupied and shall be retained thereafter for no other purpose. - Reason: To ensure that refuse and recycling bins are not stored on the highway causing an obstruction and dangers for other users. - 16) No individual dwelling hereby approved shall be occupied until the optional requirement for water consumption (110 litres use per person per day) in Part G of the Building Regulations has been complied with for that dwelling. - Reason: To improve the sustainability of the dwellings in accordance with policy DM7 of the Joint Development Management Policies (2015).
+The Residents Travel Pack shall be maintained and operated thereafter.

+Reason: To encourage residents to use sustainable transport.

+16) No development shall commence until details of the areas to be provided for the storage and presentation of refuse and recycling bins have been submitted to and approved in writing by the Local Planning Authority.
+The areas shall be provided in their entirety prior to any of the flats being first occupied and shall be retained thereafter for no other purpose.

+Reason: To ensure that refuse and recycling bins are not stored on the highway causing an obstruction and dangers for other users.